JorgeCardona/mongodb-backup-exporter/README.md

 - Automatically handles output directories.
 - Supports exporting all collections or specified ones.
 - Provides stats about each collection before exporting.
+- Supports pretty-printing of JSON output and exporting JSON in list format.

 ## Installation PyPI